poweringhate/Genesis-Universal-ESP/README.md

 - The script is also draggable.
 - A glowing "heartbeat" red cross indicates that a feature is turned on.

+## Compatibility
+This will work on any internal executor.
+It has been tested with Potassium, Xeno, Solara, and Madium.

 ## Executing
 ```
 loadstring(game:HttpGet("https://raw.githubusercontent.com/poweringhate/Genesis-Universal-ESP/refs/heads/main/script"))()